SystemsApproach/ops/provision.rst

 details of such a plan are highly deployment specific, but we use the example shown in :numref:`Figure %s <fig-cable_plan>` to help illustrate all the steps involved.
-The example is based on Aether PODs deployed in enterprises, which serves to highlight the required level of specificity.
-Considerable planning is required to specify an appropriate *Bill of Materials (BOM)*, including details about individual device models, but this aspect of the problem space is also outside our scope.
+The example is based on Aether PODs deployed in enterprises—we use the term "POD" to refer to a physical cluster—which serves to highlight the required level of specificity.
+Considerable planning is required to specify an appropriate *Bill of Materials (BOM)*, including details about individual device models, but this aspect of the problem is also outside our scope.

 .. _fig-cable_plan:
 .. figure:: figures/pronto_logical_diagram.png